bzchun/opt11/README.md

 Project Opt11: Implement the ACLINT RISC-V specification in dromajo.
 This implementation is not complete.
 Once completed, the altered files should be merged with Dromajo.
 The QEMU RISC-V ACLINT was used as a guide for the implementation found here.
 Other resources were also used.

 riscv_machine.cpp contains 4 new functions (around line 300).
 These functions resemble the ones implemented in QEMU.
 The functionality of these functions is unverified (I ran out of time to get tests for them).
+My plan for testing the ACLINT was to write a RISCV or C program that utilized the ACLINT.

 <br>